jamestse1114/Supervised-Machine-Learning-Classification-for-Statlog-Vehicle-Silhouettes-Dataset/README.md

 # Supervised-Machine-Learning-Classification-for-Statlog-Vehicle-Silhouettes-Dataset

 This repository contains the code and resources for a project focused on supervised machine learning tasks using the Statlog (Vehicle Silhouettes) dataset.
-This dataset includes attributes of real-world images of various vehicles, and the objective is to categorize these vehicles based on their silhouettes.
+This dataset includes real-world images of various vehicles, and the objective is to categorize these vehicles based on their silhouettes.

 ## Project Description